-The Bank continues to monitor RITS members' compliance with the standards.
-The Bank has received members' latest annual self-certification statements against the new standards as at the end of 2018, at which time 50 of 62 RITS members self-certified that they were fully compliant with the standards.
-Members that reported being partly compliant are expected to provide a date for compliance and the Bank will follow up progress.
-The Bank also seeks access to view the SWIFT CSCF attestations of all SWIFT-enabled RITS members.

-In May 2018 the CPMI published a high level strategy for reducing the risk of wholesale payments fraud related to endpoint security.
-The CPMI also provide guidance on the operationalisation of the strategy (for further details, refer to section 3.1.3).
-In response to this, Payments Settlements Department has commenced an assessment of the endpoint security arrangements for RITS and the potential areas for improvement.
+The Bank monitors RITS members' compliance with the standards on an ongoing basis.
+The Bank has received reporting members' latest annual self-certification statements against the standards as at the end of 2019, at which time 63 RITS members self-certified, with 17 partly compliant with the standards.
+Where members are partly or non-compliant, the Bank asks members to provide a timetable to achieve compliance and follows up progress with members.
+As part of the February 2020 annual attestation, for the 2019 compliance year, the standards required reporting members to provide the Bank with access to view relevant attestations made to SWIFT as specified by the SWIFT CSCF.
+In May 2018 the CPMI published a high-level strategy for reducing the risk of wholesale payments fraud related to endpoint security.
+The CPMI also provides guidance on the operationalisation of the strategy (for further details, refer to section 3.1.3).
+In response to this, Payments Settlements Department has commenced an assessment of the endpoint security arrangements for RITS and the potential areas for improvement, and has been promoting the strategy to RITS members, particularly through its RITS User Group forums.